ENOFLAG/writeups/faustctf2019/posthorn.md

 ## The Patch

 To fix this issue we sanitized the output of the two provided postgres functions.
-In particular usernames and the content of the post could be used to trip up the postscript parsing.
+In particular usernames and the content of posts could be used to trip up the postscript parsing.

-We replaced the parentheses with letters, by using the `translate` function, rigerously repacing `(` with `a` and `)` with `b`.
+As a quick fix, we replaced the parentheses with letters, by using the `translate` function, rigerously repacing `(` with `a` and `)` with `b`.

 The resulting functions (the original versions were the same without translate) are: